spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_materialComposition_batteryMaterials_batteryMaterialLocation |
 | **Expected Value** | Object specifying the component name and identifier                                |

----

 ###### 6.1.4.3.4.1 componentName {#DigitalBatteryPassport_materialComposition_batteryMaterials_batteryMaterialLocation_componentName}

-The *componentName* specifies the name of the battery component in which the material is located.
+The `componentName` specifies the name of the battery component in which the material is located.
 This designation is critical for understanding the role of each material in the battery's structure and function, facilitating better management of material sourcing and environmental impact.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|